 The Zombie II sight has all the same features as the standard XPS2 sight, including the battery running perpendicular to the barrel.
 I talked about the advantages of this feature in my article on the EOTech 300 Blackout/Whisper.
 The one difference in measurements between the most common XPS2 (including the 300 BLK/Whisper) is that the Zombie II is only 2.2” in height, where most of the other offerings are 2.4”.

 MSRP for the Zombie II is going to be about $588, and the EOTech representative at SHOT Show said to expect availability in April, 2013.
+This puts it in the same price range as the Trijicon MRO red dot optic.

 Although the zombie styling might be a bit silly, EOTech is a serious name in the holographic sight business.
 Take the newest product from the company: the EOTech 518.
 The 518 is an AR optic that runs on AA batteries, has been ruggedized and moves the controls to the side of the unit for easier access.
 According to what I am hearing, the 518 is fast becoming one of the top sellers in the AR optics market.